upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 The ``JEG`` toolbox provides the following key features:

-* A library for the scalable and flexible design of local electricity grids in OpenModelica.
-Users can select between a wide range of different grid components and connect them in a plug-and-play approach.
+* Framework to set up an experiment with an arbitrarily detailed parameterized energy grid in a few lines of code,

 * Dynamic simulation of local electricity grids on component level including single and multi-phase systems as well as AC and DC operation.